 Switch off cable and switch to Netflix or Hulu.
-These services require a lot let per month and you can watch all your favorite shows on them.
+These services require many let per month, and you can watch all your favourite shows on them.

-If you must keep cable, call every month and see if there is a new special you can get in on that is lower than what you currently pay.
-Cable companies will often not tell you about them, but will adjust if you ask.
+If you must keep cable, call every month and see if there is a new special you can get in lower than what you currently pay.
+Cable companies will often not tell you about them but will adjust if you ask.